 And as you can see, there is quite a lot of liquid at the bottom of that Dutch oven.
 That’s CRAZY tasty broth for you.
 Whatever you do, do not discard that!

-You could even make more broth if you wanted to, by returning the chicken bones and all those cooked vegetables to the Dutch oven, top all that with water and then put everything back in the oven for another 5 to 6 hours.
-All you need to do then is strain through a fine mesh sieve and you’ve got lots of beautiful, tasty chicken broth!
+You could even make some delicious bone broth if you wanted to — which you totally should! — by returning the chicken bones and all those cooked vegetables to the Dutch oven, top all that with water and then put everything back in the oven for another 5 to 6 hours.
+All you need to do then is strain through a fine mesh sieve and you’ve got lots of beautiful, tasty chicken bone broth!

 - 1 large onion

 - Salt, pepper and dried oregano, to taste

 - Preheat your oven to 325°F

 - Cut the onion into 4 pieces and break the carrots and celery ribs into 2 to 3 pieces.
 Smash the garlic cloves with the side of a knife.
 Don't bother peeling your vegetables, that precaution won't be necessary.